pacific-hake/hake-assessment/README.md

-  model$risks[[2]] - Holds the risk values for the second year of forecasts ... model$risks[[N]] - Holds the risk values for the last year - 1 of forecasts model$path      - The path where this model is located model$ctl.file  - control file name for this model model$dat.file  - data file name for this model
+  model$risks[[2]] - Holds the risk values for the second year of forecasts ... model$risks[[N]] - Holds the risk values for the last year - 1 of forecasts model$extra-mcmc- Extra MCMC output obtained by running MLE once for each MCMC sample and extracting output model$extra-mcmc$agedbase$Exp         - median of posterior for expected value for age comps model$extra-mcmc$agedbase$Exp.025     - 2.5% of posterior for expected value for age comps model$extra-mcmc$agedbase$Exp.975     - 97.5% of posterior for expected value for age comps model$extra-mcmc$agedbase$Pearson     - median of posterior for pearson residuals for age comps model$extra-mcmc$agedbase$Pearson.025 - 2.5% of posterior for pearson residuals for age comps model$extra-mcmc$agedbase$Pearson.975 - 97.5% of posterior for pearson residuals for age comps model$extra-mcmc$cpue.table           - Table of cpue index values for all posteriors (survey) model$extra-mcmc$cpue.median          - median of posterior for cpue index values (survey) model$extra-mcmc$cpue.025             - 2.5% of posterior for cpue index values (survey) model$extra-mcmc$cpue.975             - 97.5% of posterior for cpue index values (survey) model$extra-mcmc$like.info            - Likelihood values for all posteriors model$path      - The path where this model is located model$ctl.file  - control file name for this model model$dat.file  - data file name for this model